 monitor

-Monitor or Monitoring implies continued close attention and checking the progress standard and quality of something for some time and keeping it under systematic review through observations, evaluations and keeping a continuous record by deploying the monitoring cycle.
+Monitor or Monitoring implies continued close attention and checking the progress standard and quality of something for some time and keeping it under systematic Review through observations, evaluations and keeping a continuous record by deploying the monitoring cycle.

 Therefore, assessing, evaluating and monitoring aims to either correct, adjust or tweak something SMARTly if and when necessary.
 For accurate monitoring and record-keeping, keeping a journal generally is the best way to do so.
 The RedNotebook application - available as open-source - is quite a handy journaling tool to use for this purpose.